Rubender353/x64AssemblyLessons/index.md

 We begin by storing the file descriptor we recieved in lesson 29 into RDI.
 RDI which in x86 is called EDI was originally called the Destination Index and is traditionally used in copy routines to store the location of a target file.

 SYS_BIND requires 3 parameters.
 RDI which will store the file descriptor.
 RSI which requires a structure in struct sockaddr* format.
 RDX stores the size.
 The structure for the second parameter addr will depend on the address family.
 If you want to find out more info about bind [click here](https://man7.org/linux/man-pages/man2/bind.2.html).
 In this case we are using TCP/IP protocol 6.
 Finally The SYS_BIND opcode 49 is then loaded into RAX and the kernel is called to bind the socket.
+Also we have to save our parent fd, becuase in our next lessons fork will open a new file descriptor for future connections.
+This will create a situation where exiting the child process won't necessarily keep the parent file descriptor saved.
+So to fix this we store it in r9 register.

 socket.asm
 ```